segejung/Web-Data-Scraper/GroupProject/Docs/UseCaseModel.md

             -  word must be validated
             -  if word is valid, add points to score
             -  if word is invalid, no points added to score and error message displayed
-        - If player re-rolls board, the letters become randomized
+        - If player re-rolls board, the letters become randomized and 5 points are subtracted from the score
         - If player exits game or time runs out
             - Score is displayed
             - Player is returned back to main menu